SnailText

 Compact model for instant turnaround.
 Snippets for your standup template, your meeting-decline template, your /sig signature.

-Dictionary & snippets
+Dictionary & snippets Pro

 Replace and expand on the fly.